willsterJ/Consumer_Complaints/README.md

 Accessing the item takes constant time.
-After processing all the rows in the input file, we then proceed to sort the keys of the table by order of product and then year before writing final result to report.
+After processing all the rows in the input file, we then proceed to sort the table keys by order of product key and then year key before writing final result to report.